V155/qutebrowser/doc/commands.rst

 * `-r`, `--rapid`: Run the command without closing or clearing the command bar.

-.. _command-history-next:
+.. _cmd-command-history-next:

 command-history-next
 --------------------
 Go forward in the commandline history.

-.. _command-history-prev:
+.. _cmd-command-history-prev:

 command-history-prev
 --------------------
 Go back in the commandline history.

-.. _completion-item-del:
+.. _cmd-completion-item-del:

 completion-item-del
 -------------------
 Delete the current completion item.

-.. _completion-item-focus:
+.. _cmd-completion-item-focus:

 completion-item-focus
 ---------------------